shakibaniataha/script-manager/README.md

 ### Project flow
 ...

-Each new user is assigned to the group 'guest' by default after registration.
-Later the admin decides which group to add the new user in.
+Each new user is considered 'guest' by default after registration.
+Later the admin decides which group to add the new user to.

 Any logged-in individual can only see the APIs that his group has access to, plus the APIs which are assigned to the 'guest' group